pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

 Turbidity
 ^^^^^^^^^

-The code below creates turbidity plots for a few months of the year.
+pvlib includes a file with monthly climatological turbidity values for the globe.
+The code below creates turbidity maps for a few months of the year.
 You could run it in a loop to create plots for all months.

 .. ipython:: python